SimpleLaw/SimpleLaw.org/README.md

 SimpleLaw gives you unbiased access to the laws that affect you.

-In beta.
+In alpha.
 Moving slowly due to the wonderful college application process.